dusk-network/docs-public/src/content/docs/operator/guides/node-wallet-setup.md

 If you haven't obtained a mnemonic yet, you can do so by:
 - Using the command `rusk-wallet`and select the option to create a new wallet.
-- Using the [Web Wallet](https://apps.dusk.network/wallet/setup/) to obtain a mnemonic, and then run the following command:
+- Using the [Web Wallet](https://apps.dusk.network/wallet/setup/) to obtain a mnemonic.

 If you haven't made a wallet yet, use our CLI [Rusk Wallet](https://apps.dusk.network/wallet/setup/), which you can download [here](https://github.com/dusk-network/rusk/releases/tag/rusk-wallet-0.1.0-rc.0), and create a new wallet.